twinko/xdrip-watchface-collection/README.md

 -   my_image.png
 -   my_watchface.bin

+2. How to download: You can downlaod this repository by clicking on the green "code" button on the top of this page and choose "Download ZIP"

-2. Insert these 3 files into the xdrip folder on your smartphone
+3. Insert these 3 files into the xdrip folder on your smartphone

 -   Needed xdrip folder is found here:
     -   Internat storage/xdrip or
     -   root/storage/emulated/0/xdrip

-3. Enable custom watchface in xdrip settings.
+4. Enable custom watchface in xdrip settings.

 More help here: https://github.com/twinko/GTR-2-WF-Xdrip-guide